nordic-rse/nordic-rse.github.io/association/privacy.md

  * We do not track users on the website.
 The website is hosted by GitHub Pages (their privacy statement).
  * We do not use any cookies on the website.

- * We store the contact data of authors and co-authors.
-And the contact information of the presenting authors will be made public on GitHub and on this website (this is, however, also stated separately in the Indico submission form).
- * Each presentation will get a dedicated site on our webpage including the abstract and the contact details of the corresponding author.
-If the author requests to be removed, the event page and all associated commits will be removed.
- * For published recordings which are assigned a DOI we can modify/remove the author metadata, but we cannot remove the abstract or the DOI.

 **Event registration**
  * Your registration information will be used to give you information about the event.